What is Cash Reserve Ratio?

 Example #1

-Let us take the example of an economy where the central bank has decided on a Contractionary Monetary Policy and as such it has raised the cash reserve ratio from 4.5% to 5.5% in order to reduce money in the market.
-Now as per the new regime, Calculate the additional reserve required by a bank with overall bank deposits of $200 million.
+Let us take the example of an economy where the central bank has decided on a Contractionary Monetary Policy as such, it has raised the cash reserve ratio from 4.5% to 5.5% to reduce money in the market.
+As per the new regime, Calculate the additional reserve required by a bank with overall bank deposits of $200 million.

 Solution: